-The subject English focuses on the study of both literary texts and non-literary texts, developing students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, analyse perspectives and evidence, and challenge ideas and interpretations through the analysis and creation of varied texts.
+Pathways The subject English focuses on the study of both literary texts and non-literary texts, developing students as independent, innovative and creative A course of study in English promotes openlearners and thinkers who appreciate the aesthetic mindedness, imagination, critical awareness and use of language, analyse perspectives and evidence, intellectual flexibility - skills that prepare students and challenge ideas and interpretations through the for local and global citizenship, and for lifelong analysis and creation of varied texts. learning across a wide range of contexts.